eggheadio/eggheadio-course-notes/build-a-backend-with-prisma-in-a-typescript-node-project-ca6628d3/notes/09-prisma-create-a-relation-between-two-tables-in-the-prisma-schema.md

 <TimeStamp start="1:30" end="1:37">

-In out app, a review must be related to a product.
+In our app, a review must be related to a product.
 To do that you need to delete the question mark in `Review` table.

 </TimeStamp>

 <TimeStamp start="1:54" end="2:00">